davitelesfranca/nordcloudghostta/README.md

 - Create a version of this system to works with K8S and helm charts:
         * Ghost blog offers a community docker image.
 So, this can be tested and validated through helm charts.
 Vector already offers a helm deploys option.
 - Evaluate the creation of a single file for security groups rules only.
 Since we had a few of them spread around of the others files, can be a good idea to manage all of them in a unique source.
-- ENDPoint
-- Backend file
-- Multicloud & Multiregion
+- Backend file: I didn't forget about you, my friend!
+In this project, the backend file is saved on HCE.
+But, is a good option to save a copy of it in a third cloud environment.
+This third environment can be AWS in another region.
+- Multicloud x Multiregion: is long discussion, but, Multiregion cloud environment can be a good option to provide silient, available, performant, secure and reliability.